forkfacts/forkfacts-v2/README.md

 **Storybook Controls gives you a graphical UI to interact with a component's arguments dynamically without needing to code.
 It creates an addon panel next to your component examples ("stories"), so you can edit them live.
 Controls do not require any modification to your components**.

 To use the Controls addon, you need to write your stories using args.
 Storybook will automatically generate UI controls based on your args and what it can infer about your component.
-Still, you can configure the controls further using argTypes, read more at [storybook controls github tutorial](https://github.com/storybookjs/storybook/blob/next/docs/essentials/controls.md) and [storybook controls documentation](https://storybook.js.org/docs/react/essentials/controls).
+Still, you can configure the controls further using argTypes.

 #### Choosing the control type

 By default, Storybook will choose a control for each arg based on the initial value of the arg.
 It works well with certain types of args, such as boolean values or free-text strings, but in other cases, you want a more restricted control.
+Read more at [storybook controls github tutorial](https://github.com/storybookjs/storybook/blob/next/docs/essentials/controls.md) and [storybook controls documentation](https://storybook.js.org/docs/react/essentials/controls).

 ## How You Should Commit Your Code